bcaligari/demo-basic-connectivity/listening-tcp-ports.md

 ### Listening ports on a Linux host

 `ss` is the maintained and supported tool on most Linux distributions for general socket statistics, including listening TCP sockets.
-To resolve all information, such as socket user, root privilages may be required.
+To enumerate all information, such as socket user, root privilages may be required.

 ```